willpiam/elementary-cellular-automaton/ReadMe.md

 1. Use sha256sum to compare two generated images and ensure they are exactly the same

-## Improvments
+## Improvements

-    I think we are processing more cells than we have to
+1. Some versions of the program are doing more computations than necessary as they are computing cells which are unaffected by the initial conditions.
+The current python implementation does not have the flaw.
+Because of this all other versions need to be updated to reflect the logic of the python implementation.